Decker and Reichsdruckerei punches, part 2

 Renaissance-Gotisch: Produced at the Reichsdruckerei in five sizes (28 through 54 Didot points).
 This may have been designed by Reichsdruckerei personnel, too.
 The materials for this typeface in the Bundesdruckerei cabinets are not complete; only three sizes are present.
 These are the steel punches for the typeface’s 28-pt size, as well as the lead patrices (»Bleioriginalen«) for the typeface’s 32 and 40-pt sizes.
 The “Renaissance” in the typefaces name refers to the German Renaissance generally – think Albrecht Dürer, etc. – but is probably more specifically referring to the Münchner Renaissance, a historicist movement in the book arts that was then underway in Munich, and inspiring work elsewhere across the country.

 Schwabacher-Gotisch: I don’t know what to say about this typeface.
 The Reichsdruckerei inherited several Schwabacher typefaces from the Decker printing house, and presumably from the Preußische Staatsdruckerei, too.
-I have no ready explanation why they cut this typeface in the 1880s, or why they cut the Reichsdruckerei-Schwabacher – shown below – almost a half-century later.
+I have no ready explanation why it cut this typeface in the 1880s, or why it cut the Reichsdruckerei-Schwabacher – shown below – almost a half-century later.

 Original-Kanzlei: Produced at the Reichsdruckerei in twelve sizes (12 through 96 Didot points).
 This may have been designed by Reichsdruckerei personnel, too.
 The Bundesdruckerei cabinets have the master forms for nine of those sizes, containing steel punches for the sizes 12, 14, 16, 20, and 24 pt.
 There are also brass patrices (»Originale in Messing«) for the 32, 40, 48, and 60-pt sizes.